Michal Barda: Player career

 Born in Prague, he practiced a lot of sports as table tennis, football and skiing when he started with team handball at Slavia Praha in 1965.
 From the beginning he played in goal and was moved up to their senior squad at the age of fifteen.
-1976, at the age of twenty-one, he made his first cap for Czechoslovakia; in total he played 218 caps and as a goalkeeper scored 4 goals (!) between 1976 and 1992.
+1976, at the age of twenty-one, he made his first cap for Czechoslovakia; in total he played 218 caps and as a goalkeeper scored 4 goals between 1976 and 1992.
 In 1979 and after 14 years with Slavia Praha, he moved to HC Dukla Praha which he helped to raise to one of the most prominent European clubs at that time, including the 1984 Champions League win over Metaloplastika Sabac.
 This was for decades the only Champions League finals in handball history decided after penalty shooting.
 He was considered one of the best handball goalkeepers in the world and main force in the Czechoslovak national team where he acted as captain for more than a decade.
 After Soviet 1984 Summer Olympics boycott he played his first 1988 Summer Olympics in Seoul.
 In that time he already played in Handball-Bundesliga in Germany.
-He was EHF Cup Winners' Cup runner-up with TV Grosswallstadt in 1988 and EHF Cup winner with TuRU Düsseldorf in 1989.
+He was Cup Winners' Cup runner-up with TV Grosswallstadt in 1988 and the next season IHF Cup winner with TuRU Düsseldorf in 1989.
 In 1985 he played in the IHF World Selection Team against Denmark.